Deliberation via Matching: Warm-up: The Copeland Rule and Some Lower Bounds

 \subsection{Lower Bounds}

-We first show the following lower bound on the distortion of {\em any} social choice rule that only uses voter preferences and the outcomes of pairwise deliberations.
-In particular, this shows that the bound in \Cref{thm:2-candidates} is tight for $m = 2$ candidates, and cannot be improved by either running the deliberations differently or using a different social choice rule.
+We first show the following lower bound on the distortion of {\em any} social choice rule that only uses voter preferences and the outcomes of pairwise deliberations.\footnote{In fact, pairwise deliberation outcomes contain individual preferences as a special case: if a voter deliberates with themselves, the joint preference coincides with the voter’s individual preference.
+Assuming we have complete control over organizing pairwise deliberations, this input model is equivalent to collecting the joint preferences of all unordered pairs $(u,v)$ of voters, one that is strictly richer than pure ordinal rankings by individual voters.
+See \Cref{sec:conclusion} also.} In particular, this shows that the bound in \Cref{thm:2-candidates} is tight for $m = 2$ candidates, and cannot be improved by either running the deliberations differently or using a different social choice rule.

-\begin{theorem} Any deterministic social choice rule that uses individual preferences and the outcomes of pairwise deliberations has distortion at least $2$, even with $m = 2$ candidates. \end{theorem} \begin{proof} We construct two instances $X$ and $Y$ with two candidates $A$ and $B$, which have the same voter preferences, but $SC(B)/SC(A) = 2$ in $X$ and $SC(A)/SC(B) = 2$ in $Y$.
+\begin{theorem} Any deterministic social choice rule that uses individual preferences and the outcomes of pairwise deliberations has distortion at least $2$, even with $m = 2$ candidates. \end{theorem}

+\begin{proof} We construct two instances $X$ and $Y$ with two candidates $A$ and $B$, which have the same voter preferences, but $SC(B)/SC(A) = 2$ in $X$ and $SC(A)/SC(B) = 2$ in $Y$.
 In both instances, the metric is on a line where $A$ is at $-1$ and $B$ is at $1$.
 For $X$, we place two voters at $A=-1$ and one voter at $B=1$, and set the deliberation between a voter at $-1$ and a voter at $1$ to prefer $B$.
 For $Y$, we place two voters at $0$ (which prefer $A$) and one voter at $B$.

 The preference profile of the voters and the deliberation profiles are identical for these two instances.
 Thus no deterministic social choice rule can give distortion better than $2$, regardless of the protocol used for constructing deliberating pairs. \end{proof}